harmslab/gpvolve/docs/index.rst

 You can use this library to:

    1. Build a markov state model from a genotype-phenotype-map.
-   2. Find clusters of genotypes that represent metastable states of the system.
+   2. Find clusters of genotypes that represent metastable states of the system, using PCCA+.
-   3. Compute fluxes and pathways between pairs of genotypes and/or clusters of interest.
+   3. Compute fluxes and pathways between pairs of genotypes and/or clusters of interest, using Transition Path Theory.
    4. Visualize the outputs of all of the above.

 The core-utilities of this library are built on top of the pyemma and msmtools packages.